bibek018/FileOrgarnizer/README.md

 # File Organizer

-File Organizer is a simple Node.js CLI tool that scans a folder and automatically sorts files into category-based subfolders such as Images, Documents, Media, and Others.

-It is useful for quickly cleaning up a messy directory and keeping downloads, desktop folders, or project assets organized.
+File Organizer is a lightweight Node.js CLI that automatically sorts files in a folder into category-based subfolders.
+It is built for quick cleanup of messy directories such as downloads, desktop folders, or project asset folders.

+The script scans the target directory, detects each file type, and moves it into a matching folder such as Images, Documents, Media, or Others.
+If a file with the same name already exists in the destination, the script generates a unique name instead of overwriting it.

 ## Features

-- Sorts files by extension into dedicated folders
+- Organizes files by extension into folders
+- Handles duplicate file names safely
-- Creates destination folders automatically if they do not exist
+- Creates destination folders automatically
 - Works from the command line with a single folder path
-- Keeps the original file names intact
+- Keeps the original file content intact while moving it

-## How It Works

-The script checks every item inside the target directory.
-If the item is a file, it looks at the file extension and moves it into the matching folder:
+## Supported File Types

 - Images: `.png`, `.jpg`, `.jpeg`
 - Documents: `.doc`, `.txt`, `.csv`, `.pptx`, `.xlsx`, `.pdf`
 - Media: `.mp4`, `.mp3`, `.mkv`
-- Others: everything else
+- Others: any extension not listed above

 ## Requirements